Control of the multiclass $G/G/1$ queue in the moderate deviation regime: Model and results

-We need the following assumption.
-It is similar to the one imposed in \cite{atasol}, \cite{atagur}, where an analogous many-server model is treated in a diffusion regime. \begin{assumption} \ There exists a continuous map $f : \R_+\to\R^I_+$ such that for all $w\in\R_+$,
+For $w\in\R_+$, denote \eject We need the following assumption.
+It is similar to the one imposed in \cite{atasol,atagur}, where an analogous many-server model is treated in a diffusion regime. \begin{assumption}[(Existence of a continuous minimizing curve)] There exists a continuous map $f \dvtx \R_+\to\R^I_+$ such that for all $w\in\R_+$,

-\end{assumption} As far as solving the game is concerned, this assumption is not required at all (see Remark \ref{rem2}).
+\end{assumption} As far as solving the game is concerned, this assumption is not required at all; see Remark \ref{rem2}.
 It is important in the proof of asymptotic optimality.
 The fact that the same function $f$ serves as a minimizer for both $h$ and $g$ may seem to be too strong.
-We comment in Remark \ref{rem3} on what is involved in relaxing this assumption. \begin{example} The linear case: $h(x)=\sum c_ix_i$ and $g(x)=\sum d_ix_i$, for some nonnegative constants $c_i$, $d_i$.
-If we require that $c_I\mu_I=\min_i c_i\mu_i$ and $d_I\mu_I=\min_i d_i\mu_i$ then the assumption holds with $f(w)=(0,\ldots,0, w\mu_I)$.
-This is the case considered in Section \ref{sec5}.
+We comment in Remark \ref{rem3} on what is involved in relaxing this assumption. \begin{example} (a) The linear case: $h(x)=\sum c_ix_i$ and $g(x)=\sum d_ix_i$, for some nonnegative constants $c_i$, $d_i$.
+If we require that $c_I\mu_I=\min_i c_i\mu_i$ and $d_I\mu_I=\min_i d_i\mu_i$, then the assumption holds with $f(w)=(0,\ldots,0, w\mu_I)$.
+This is the case considered in Section~\ref{sec5}.